Akim Swedru (Ghana parliament constituency)

 Akim Swedru is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Boundaries

 The Akim Swedru constituency is located within the Birim South District of the Eastern Region of Ghana.
+At the time of the 1965 Ghanaian parliamentary election, this area was represented by the Swedru-Achease constituency.
+During the 2nd and 3rd Republics, it was part of the Oda constituency.
+During the 4th Republic, Akim Swedru had its own constituency.